 - Grab a square or rectangular dish spray with cooking oil and with a silicone brush spread the oil evenly.
-Cover with clingfilm, try to leaving no bubbles spray again with cooking oil (coconut oil won’t add or change the flavour of the marshmallows) and spread with the brush evenly, this will protect the mixture to stick to the clingfilm.
+Cover with clingfilm, try to leave no bubbles spray again with cooking oil (coconut oil won’t add or change the flavour of the marshmallows), and spread with the brush evenly, this will protect the mixture to stick to the clingfilm.
 Set aside.

 - Pour half the cold water into the bowl of a stand mixer (with the balloon whisk attachment) or a large mixing bowl.
 Sprinkle the gelatine over the water and allow to hydrate while preparing the syrup.